 Electronic items like hard drives, computers and laptops should be destroyed after use via shredding machines.
 Even when computers are broken or have been wiped clean, the information on them can still be recovered.
 To keep data secure, we would recommend not selling IT equipment or parts.
 Physically destroying and recycling electronic items is the most secure way to protect confidentiality.
 Shredall SDS Group has a target to recycle 100% of non-contaminated waste as part of our ISO 14001 Environmental Management Certification.

 The best way to discard confidential paper documents

 Shredding is the most secure and effective method to destroy hard copies of confidential documents.
 Whether the business needs a one-off service or regularly needs to keep on top of data, companies like Shredall SDS Group can provide an ad-hoc or scheduled service.

 A professional provider uses the highest level of security suitable for confidential information, which crosscuts strips of 16mm ensuring that shredded paper cannot be pieced back together.

-This is a GDPR-compliant way to dispose of documents and is environmentally friendly, as shredded items can be recycled much more easily than non-shredded documents.
+This is a GDPR-compliant way to complete confidential paper disposal and is environmentally friendly, as shredded items can be recycled much more easily than non-shredded documents.